 With more than 40 years of combined experience in family law, our lawyers truly understand the sensitive issues that arise within child custody disputes.
 Our law office works to resolve custody determinations effectively — and as amicably as possible — so that our clients and their children are able to move forward.

 Contact our Pennsylvania child custody lawyers to schedule a free initial consultation to learn how we can help.
-We have several offices in the Reading, Pennsylvania area for your convenience.

 Due to recent changes in Pennsylvania custody law, there are many issues that could potentially affect the outcome of your case.
 That is where our skilled family law attorneys come in.
 We are here to provide the experienced guidance you need so your rights and parental responsibilities are protected and maintained.
 One of the most important changes involves parties “living separate and apart in the same residence.”
 Custody orders can be enforced if one of the following exists: